-Know your fuel tank capacity.
+- Know your fuel tank capacity.
 Be sure to have enough fuel to reach your destination.
-If departing for an extended cruise, know the availability of fuel along your route.

-- Avoid fueling at night, except under well lighted conditions. - Moor your boat securely to the dock.
-Know the location of fire extinguisher in case of emergency.

-- Close all doors, hatches, windows, and other compartments. - Extinguish cigarettes, pipes, stoves, and all other flame producing items. - Make sure all power is off, and do not operate any electrical switches. - Remove fuel fill cap.
+If departing for an extended cruise, know the availability of fuel along your route. - Avoid fueling at night, except under well lighted conditions. - Moor your boat securely to the dock.
+Know the location of fire extinguisher in case of emergency. - Keep accurate records on fuel consumption.
+A fuel log tracking fuel use over time will help determine average consumption. - Close all doors, hatches, windows, and other compartments. - Extinguish cigarettes, pipes, stoves, and all other flame producing items. - Make sure all power is off, and do not operate any electrical switches. - Remove fuel fill cap.
 Insert hose nozzle and make sure nozzle is in contact with or grounded against fill opening.
-This will reduce the risk of static spark. - Add fuel.
+This will reduce the risk of static spark.

+- Add fuel.
 Do not fill to capacity to allow for fuel expansion. - Check oil level.